Haridwar Kumbh Mela

-The Kumbh Mela at Haridwar is a mela held every 12 years at Haridwar, India.
+Haridwar Kumbh Mela is a mela, associated with Hinduism and held in the city of Haridwar, India held every 12 years.
 The exact date is determined according to Hindu astrology: the Mela is held when Jupiter is in Aquarius and the Sun enters Aries.
 The event possesses deep religious significance to Hindus as well as other spiritual seekers.
 Historically, it was an important commercial event and was attended by merchants from as far as Arabia.

 The Haridwar Kumbh Mela had happened from 1 April to 30 April in the year 2021 amidst the COVID-19 pandemic.
 An Ardh Kumbh ("Half Kumbh") Mela is held six years after a Kumbh Mela.
 The last Ardh Kumbh Mela took place in 2016.

 Early records

-Haridwar is one of the four sites of Kumbh Mela, the others being Prayag (Allahabad), Trimbak (Nashik), and Ujjain.
+Haridwar is one of the four sites of the Kumbh Mela, the others being Prayag (Allahabad), Trimbak (Nashik), and Ujjain.
 Although there are several references to riverside bathing festivals in ancient Indian literature, the exact age of the Kumbh Mela is uncertain.

 The fair at Haridwar appears to be the original Kumbh Mela, since it is held according to the astrological sign Kumbha (Aquarius), and because there are several references to a 12-year cycle for it.
 The Haridwar Kumbh Mela dates at least from the early 1600s.
 The earliest extant texts that use the name "Kumbha Mela" are Khulasat-ut-Tawarikh (1695) and Chahar Gulshan (1789).
 Both these texts use the term "Kumbh Mela" to describe only Haridwar's fair, although they mention the similar fairs at Allahabad (the annual Magh Mela) and Nashik (the Simhastha).
 The Kumbh Mela at the other three places seems to be an adaptation of Haridwar's Kumbh Mela to the pre-existing local festivals.

 The Muslim conqueror Timur invaded Haridwar in 1398, and massacred a number of pilgrims, possibly at a Kumbh Mela.